INGEOTEC/regional-spanish-models/docs/README.md

 # Contact us

-Please contact us if you want to know more about these resources:
+If you want to know more about these resources, or you need something not shared in this repo/site, please contact us.

 - Eric S. Tellez - `eric.tellez@infotec.mx`
 - Daniela Moctezuma